 We demonstrate this environmental commitment through:

-- Membership of the Forest Stewardship Council® (FSC)
+- Certified by the Forest Stewardship Council®

 - Using sustainable materials like Cork, Felt and Rebar

 - Testing all our products to ensure they contain zero harmful VOCs, accredited by SCS Indoor Advantage Gold

 - Adhering to the ISO14001 Environmental Management System

 We are committed to our responsibility to the planet and its precious resources.

 We pledge to protect the environment wherever possible, to be a responsible business and to provide a safe environment for both our employees and customers.

 Forests provide the timber that is widely used in the furniture industry.
 But illegal logging leads to deforestation, loss of biodiversity, poor forest management and a negative impact on the people and countries producing this resource.

 Responsible forest management is key to sustaining forests for the future.
 The Forest Stewardship Council® is the leading and most credible certification for timber products.

 All our timber is certified FSC®-C134751.
 This means you can trust the materials have originated from sustainable and legal sources.
 (Chain of custody needs to be requested at time of order).